421p/php-quality-tool-cli/README.md

 ## PHPMD

 The tool will scan PhpMD warning, but won't block the commit, but will output the list and prompt to rescan your commited file if you want to fix  via IDE some indicated warnings.

+## Docker

+Option `--no-commit-autofixed` is useful when quality tool is invoked by git hook but running inside docker container Otherwise, 2 git processes may conflict.